Chennai’s old trees

 The Flower Market in Kolkata

 A slightly longer poem for my readers, concerning a complex issue of consciousness: belonging to another person while continuing to love.
 May you find peace and enjoy the read!
-The Flower Market in Kolkata Ana Paula Arendt* Now there is a woman who would become a woman—what she is.
+Many thanks to the Bengali poet Rabin Ghosh, Sonali e Rone Das for their friendship, company and for the pictures. 🤗 The Flower Market in Kolkata Ana Paula Arendt* Now there is a woman who would become a woman—what she is.
 She longs to become herself without adversatives.
-Yet she must overcome what she has been made: to be for a man.
-Otherwise she risks dissolving— not enough for him, not enough for herself.
-Belongin
+Yet she must overcome what sh

 Done with Stupidity